betaglot/plantabeta/docs/reference/Moto/MotoOverview.md

 ## Moto Neuroscience

-### How does knowledge of neuroscientific mechanisms of moto improve planter effectiveness?
+### How does knowledge of neuroscientific mechanisms of Moto improve planter effectiveness?

 - Learning